mbramson/business_doer/CONTRIBUTING.md

 documentation.
 When working with git, we recommend the following process in order to craft an excellent pull request:

+Before anything make sure you got Ruby installed on your computer.

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: